rails/rails/guides/source/association_basics.md

 ### `has_many`

-A [`has_many`][] association is similar to `has_one`, but indicates a one-to-many connection with another model.
+A [`has_many`][] association is similar to `has_one`, but indicates a one-to-many relationship with another model.
 You'll often find this association on the "other side" of a `belongs_to` association.
 This association indicates that each instance of the model has zero or more instances of another model.
 For example, in an application containing authors and books, the author model could